 Here at Stellar Asset Management, our business model is built around a fairer and more rewarding deal for clients.

 We set a realistic long-term target return – typically 4-5%.
 But we do not stop there.
 Unlike many other firms, our investment returns are uncapped, so clients get their rightful share of the benefits when yields exceed target.

-We also diversify our portfolio across seven asset classes, all tangible and all located in the UK.
+We also diversify our portfolio across up to nine asset classes, all tangible and all located in the UK.
 Active investment in a further two is paused as we wait for their market cycles to turn (farming and sustainable energy).

 Turning around investments

 Above all, we seek to maximise the potential of the assets we acquire.
 Our growing investment in golf clubs and golf resorts is a clear case in point.

 This is a sector with huge and still largely untapped potential.
 For a start, a lot of these places are crying out for investment.
 As someone for whom golf is a passion rather than just a pastime, it pains me to see poorly kept courses, rundown club houses and user-unfriendly services.
 There is also a lack of vision and ambition in clubs that are only interested in catering for a dwindling list of ageing members, rather than reaching out to families, visitors and potential new golfers.